seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **HAMLET**
 I do not think so: since he went into France, I
-have been in continual practise: I shall win at the
+have been in continual practice: I shall win at the
 odds.

 **HORATIO**
-Nay, good my lord,—
+Nay, good my lord,--

 **HAMLET**
 It is but foolery; but it is such a kind of